jorge-ramirez-upm/RepTate/docs/source/manual/General/View.rst

 Plot Area
 -----------------------

-The plot area shows the graphical representation of the data files in the current Dataset (or all the Datasets in the current application, if the "View all Datasets simultaneously" button |viewall| is clicked).
+The plot area shows the graphical representation of the data files in the current Dataset (or all the Datasets in the current application, if the "View all Datasets simultaneously" button |viewallview| is clicked).
 Several operations can be done in the plot area:

 - By clicking on a data point, a label is shown with  its (:math:`x`, :math:`y`) coordinates, with respect to the current View (label **1** in :numref:`figplotarea`).
 The label can be hidden by clicking on it again.
 - By right-clicking on the plot area and dragging the mouse, the user can zoom to an specific region of the plot.